 Water play parks are a great option if you want to be out in nature but don’t want to deal with sand or getting soaked on a scorching hot day in Sydney.
 There are lots of water play parks scattered around Sydney, including:

-Click here for our list of awesome Water Play Parks in Sydney.
+Click here for our list of fantastic Water Play Parks in Sydney.

 3. Go to the beach